 Degree choice is becoming increasingly important.
 While those who study humanities often get a rude awakening when they reach the job market, many others find themselves in high demand.
 The economy is crying out for people with the right skills.

 The returns to education can be substantial, but you need to choose the right course if you want to benefit.
 People who earn the right degree can often look forward to making an extra million dollars throughout their lives.
 They’re then free to invest them, magnifying their gains with compound interest over the course of years and decades.

 The question for many students, though, is where to invest their efforts?

-While the returns to higher education are positive all over the world, where you ultimately decide to study can have a significant impact on the overall amount of extra money that you make.
+While the returns to higher education are positive all over the world, where you ultimately decide to study can have a significant impact on the overall amount of extra money that you make by choosing the right degree.
 Colleges higher up the league table tend to perform better.

 Of course, none of this is set in stone.
 You could attend a low-ranking university and still do exceptionally well in your career, but the statistics do appear to favor the more prestigious institutions.